KZKS01/Chatter/README.md

 # **Chatter**

 # description: this is a CRUD app
 This is an app for users to create, view and edit their posts and share within the app community.
+The app also includes features such as searching for users and posts
 <br><br>

 ## Screenshot: